Revenue Services (1530P)

 Increase County revenue by performing debt collection services.

-Revenue Services pursues payment of delinquent debt owed to County departments, including, but not limited to, the San Mateo Medical Center, Superior Court, Probation Department, Sheriff’s Office, Environmental Health, and the Human Services Agency.
-Services provided include establishing accounts, billing and collection, contacting debtors, processing payments, and posting revenue.
+Revenue Services pursues payment of delinquent debt owed to County departments including, but not limited to, San Mateo Medical Center, the Superior Court, the Probation Department, the Sheriff’s Office, Environmental Health, and the Human Services Agency.
+Services provided include establishing accounts, billing and collection, locating and contacting debtors using principles, procedures and techniques of collections and investigative work, processing payments and posting revenue.

-Dollars collected has been impacted by the decrease of accounts and amounts referred this fiscal year from previous years due to the California legislature SB190 which amended the law to limit authority of local agencies to assess and collect certain specified fees against families of persons subject to the juvenile delinquency system and the dollar amount of accounts referred from San Mateo Medical Center has decreased.
-In addition, the influx of less experienced collectors, due to retirements and other vacancies, has impacted the collection results.
-Once experience is gained, given time, collection projections should return to previous year’s figures.
+This amount represents the amount of debt, in dollars, collected for Revenue Services clients.
+Dollars collected has been impacted by the decrease of accounts and amounts referred this fiscal year from previous years due to the California legislature SB190 which amended the law to limit authority of local agencies to assess and collect certain specified fees against families of persons subject to the juvenile delinquency system and the dollar amount of accounts referred from SMMC has decreased.
+In addition, the Division has experienced a number of new hires who, with time, will help return the Division to achieving previous years' figures.
+Given time, collection projections should return to previous year’s figures.

-Cost of Collections Ratio Increasing
+Cost of Collections Ratio

-Achieve At Least 60% Court Ordered Debt Comprehensive Collection Program Remains Steady
+Court Ordered Debt Comprehensive Collection Program

-FY 2016-17 Year-End Story Behind the Performance
+FY 2018-19 Year-End Story Behind the Performance

 -Continue to monitor division budget and maximize resources to meet the operational needs of the division